dwmkerr/crosswords-js/README.md

 Note that the _answer structure_ (which would be `(9,3,5)` in a linear clue) has separated.
 However, the crossword will render the full answer structure for the first clue (and nothing for the others).

-An example of a crossword with many non-linear clues is at: https://www.theguardian.com/crosswords/cryptic/28038
+An example of a crossword with many non-linear clues is at: https://www.theguardian.com/crosswords/cryptic/28038 - I have used this crossword for testing (but not included the definition in the codebase as I don't have permissions to distribute it).

 ## Design Goals